larruda/dorg-to-jira/README.md

 ### Available Tokens

 You can use the following tokens as values for custom fields in the configuration file.
-They will be replaced with the value according to the issue being imported.
+They will be replaced by the value according to the issue being imported.

 | Token name | description |
 | ---------- | ----------- |